also HPC Cluster one MS HPC Pack and use

 Job has been submitted.
 ID: 222.

-The SingleTask.xml file created earlier was used.
-Although it is possible to input the contents of the XML file through options, it is not recommended as there are too many options, making it inconvenient to use.
+We used the SingleTask.xml file created in the previous chapter.
+While it is possible to input the contents of the XML through options, there are too many options, making it inconvenient, so we recommend actively using the XML file.

 4) node